dmastrop/c11_AWS3_infra_with_python_wrapper_multiple_boto3_gitlab_pipeline_VPS/README.md

 This has all the latest multi-threading and multi-processing code in the sequential_master_modules package(directory)

-The current 11 modules in the package sequential_master_modules are multi-processed in the master_script.py
+The current 13 modules in the package sequential_master_modules are multi-processed in the master_script.py

-The key module is the "install tomcat"  module (module2 in the master_script.py) in the following directory aws_boto3_modular_multi_processing/sequential_master_modules Use the latest timestamp python file.
+The key module is the "module2_install tomcat_*.py"  module (module2 in the master_script.py) in the following directory: aws_boto3_modular_multi_processing/sequential_master_modules Use the latest timestamp python file.

-This has all the latest optimizations for the multi-processing and multi-threading and the latest benchmark upates below pertain to the optmizations to this module.
+module2b has the gitlab console log post processor in it.

+module2c has the resurrection_gatekeeper code in it.

+The updates in this README pertain to module2* files.

 The pem key is a generic pem key for all of the ephemeral test EC2 instances.
 The EC2 instances are terminated after each successive run.